codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 6. Engine pod controls dind pod.
 It deserializes pipeline yaml to docker API calls, terminates dind after build has been finished or per user request (sigterm).
 7. `dind-lv-monitor` DaemonSet OR `dind-volume-cleanup` CronJob are part of [Runtime Cleaner]({{site.baseurl}}/docs/administration/codefresh-runner/#runtime-cleaners), `app-proxy` Deployment and Ingress are described in the [next section]({{site.baseurl}}/docs/administration/codefresh-runner/#app-proxy-installation), `monitor` Deployment is for [Kubernetes Dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/).

-## Customized installation of the Codefresh Runner
+## Customized Codefresh Runner installations

-### App Proxy installation
+### App-Proxy installation

-The App Proxy is an **optional** component of the Runner, used mainly when the Git provider server is installed on-premises, behind the firewall.
+The App-Proxy is an **optional** component of the Runner, used mainly when the Git provider server is installed on-premises, behind the firewall.

 #### App-Proxy requirements

-App proxy requires a Kubernetes cluster that:
+App-Proxy requires a Kubernetes cluster:

 1. With the Codefresh runner installed <!--- is this correct? -->
-1. Has an active [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/){:target="\_blank"}
+1. With an active [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/){:target="\_blank"}
-1. Allows incoming connections from the VPC/VPN where users are browsing the Codefresh UI.
+1. That allows incoming connections from the VPC/VPN where users are browsing the Codefresh UI.
   The ingress connection **must** have a hostname assigned for this route and **must** be configured to perform SSL termination

->Currently, App-Proxy is supported only for SaaS and on-prem versions of GitHub and GitLab, and Bitbucket Server.
+>Currently, App-Proxy is supported for both SaaS and on-prem versions of GitHub and GitLab, and Bitbucket Server.

 #### Install App-Proxy